microsoft/symphony/README.md

 ## Symphony Testing

 Symphony offers samples to write and execute both modules and end-to-end tests for the IaC module code and how the tests are integrated into the symphony workflows.
 Find more in the [Symphony Testing Document](./docs/TESTING.md)

+## Contributing

+Contributions to the project are welcome!
+Please follow [Contributing Guide](CONTRIBUTING.md).

+## License

+This project is under an [MIT License](LICENSE).

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos is subject to those third-party's policies.